FlipsideCrypto/blast-models/models/doc_descriptions/general/__overview__.md

 The dimension tables are sourced from a variety of on-chain and off-chain sources.

 Convenience views (denoted ez_) are a combination of different fact and dimension tables.
 These views are built to make it easier to query the data.

-NOTE: Base is currently operating in it's Testnet phase.
-Flipside will provide Mainnet data tables once Base Mainnet is deployed.

 ## **Using dbt docs**
 ### Navigation